BrianHicks/brianthicks.com/content/post/composing-decoders-like-lego.md

 title: "Composing Decoders like LEGO"
 tags: ["elm"]
 featureimage: "/images/lego-world-2013-by-brickset.jpg"
-draft: true

 ---

 First-time Elm users have a hard time learning how to compose decoders.
 People tend to get stuck on what they all mean, but it's not too hard: just think of them like LEGO.

 <!--more-->